LFoged/getir_test/README.md

 ## Immediate improvements

--   Unit tests (`Jest` has compatibility issues with ES6 modules, which requires configuring).
+-   More unit tests.
--   Possibly enhance input validation.
+-   Enhance input validation?
--   Use a process manager (`PM2` has compatibility issues with ES6 modules, which requires configuring).
+-   Use a process manager (`PM2` is not compatibile with ES modules, which requires configuring).

 #### Author